-Paul Otlet was born in 1868 in Brussels as a son of a wealthy industrial family.
-His childhood he spent with private teachers in libraries .
-During his law studies he got frustrated by the disorganization of technical literature - he recognized the weaknesses of the library system of 19th century what prompted him to create the "Office International de Bibliography" in 1895 together with Henri La Fontaine.
-The office' aim was to create a universal library - The Mundaneum (Hartmann, 2006)
+Paul Otlet is born in 1868 in Brussels as a son of a wealthy industrial family.
+His childhood he spent in libraries and private teachers.
+During his law studies he got frustrated by the disorganization of technical literature - he recognized the weaknesses of the library system of

-His Motivation vas very clear: he detested violence and believed in peaceful, verbal altercation what made him becoming one of the masterminds of the League of Nations and the Unesco.
-He hoped that his archive of the world's knowledge will help to secure peace because it will promote the faculty of reason.
+19th century what prompted him to create the the Office International de Bibliography in 1895 together with Henri La Fontaine.
+The office' aim was to create a universal library - The Mundaneum

-Otlet was convinced that the global spread of knowledge and the exchange of it would promote world peace.
-(Laaf, 2011)
+His Motivation vas very clear: in all texts about Otlet you can read that he became a pacifist because he lost his son in the First World War.
+Well, I am not convinced that you have to experience this tragic fate to be a pacifist - however most important is that he was.
+He detested violence and believed in peaceful, verbal altercation what made him becoming one of the masterminds of the League of Nations and the Unesco.
+He hoped that his archive of the world's knowledge will help to secure peace because it will promote the reason.
+Otlet was convinced that global spread of knowledge and the exchange of it would promote world peace.